magenta-wellness/documentation/client/on-boarding.md

 **What if I want to remove all beneficiaries from the product before importing?**
 - You can use the `Remove From Product` batch action.
 If you want to remove All beneficiaries, just select `All elements` ![Image](assets/employee-import/011.png)

-## System overview
-### Product Perspective

-- Out-Patient Care will cover medical consultation and medication.
-- Along with the Clinics Island Wide, you can access our network of over 100 clinics/centres conveniently.
-- Cost Savings is the number one criteria.
-Let's get the best wellness deals while managing your budget.